-Deferred transaction costs primarily consist of direct incremental legal, accounting, and other fees relating to the Company's contemplated initial public offering ("IPO") and are capitalized as incurred.
+Deferred transaction costs primarily consist of direct incremental legal, accounting, and other fees relating to the Company's contemplated IPO and are capitalized as incurred.
 The deferred transaction costs will be offset against IPO proceeds upon the consummation of the offering.
 In the event the IPO is terminated, which would include a postponement of 90 days or greater, any deferred transaction costs will be expensed.
 There were no transaction costs deferred as of December 31, 2016.
-Transaction costs of \$180 were deferred as of December 31, 2017 and are included within prepaid expenses and other current assets in the accompanying consolidated balance sheets.
+Transaction costs of \$180 and \$1,615 were deferred as of December 31, 2017 and March 31, 2018, respectively, and are included within prepaid expenses and other current assets in the accompanying consolidated balance sheets.